Documentation Index

 agentic-to-do shows how to build an Agent Application that an agent can inspect and operate safely without relying on prompt memory:

-- JSON-first CLI — every command writes structured JSON to stdout.
+APP.mdas the contract — the manifest defines the CLI entry command, every command signature, output shape, state location, scheduling support, and confirmation requirements.- JSON-first CLI — every command writes structured JSON to stdout.
 Errors also return JSON with a non-zero exit code, so agents can parse success and failure the same way.

 - Application-owned state — to-do items are stored in

 app/state/todos.json.
-The application manages reads and writes; agents interact only through the CLI.
+The application manages reads and writes; agents interact only through the CLI. - Stable IDs — items get IDs like

-td_0001, td_0002 that persist across runs and are safe to reference in subsequent commands.
+td_0001,td_0002that persist across runs and are safe to reference in subsequent commands. - Local skill —

-skills/agentic-to-do-usage/SKILL.md gives agents concise operating guidance without embedding it in the manifest.
+skills/agentic-to-do-usage/SKILL.mdgives agents concise operating guidance without embedding it in the manifest. - Scheduling support — items accept an optional

-- Confirmation guard —
+--due-atISO date, surfaced in bothaddandupdate. - Confirmation guard —

-remove requires --confirm so agents cannot delete items accidentally.
+removerequires--confirmso agents cannot delete items accidentally.

 Package structure